 Eight action-filled travel days see your family thoroughly explore the Cusco region of southern Peru.
 Expert guides accompany you throughout.

-Bike in the Sacred Valley, make chocolate and help cook a traditional Pachamanca – food cooked underground!
-Paddle board on a high Andean Lake, explore the Inca heartland of the Sacred valley, trek to Machu Picchu on a one day hike.
+E-bike in the Sacred Valley, feed llamas and alpacas, and help cook a traditional Pachamanca – food cooked underground!
+Paddle board on a high Andean Lake, explore the Inca heartland of the Sacred valley, trek to Machu Picchu on a one-day hike.

 Travel to Peru with your family for a fabulous active holiday and we will ensure you collect family memories that’ll last a lifetime.